 Inside Outside Innovation is the podcast that brings you the best and the brightest in the world of startups and innovation.
 I’m your host, Brian Ardinger founder of Insideoutside.io, a provider of research, events, and consulting services that help innovators and entrepreneurs build better products, launch new ideas, and compete in a world of change and disruption.
 Each week, we’ll give you a front row seat for the latest thinking, tools, tactics, and trends in collaborative innovation.
+Today we talk with Jeff Gothelf, Author of Forever Employable.
 Let’s get started.

 Jeff Gothelf: Hey Brian.
 Good to see you again.
 It’s great to be here.

 Brian Ardinger: I’m excited to have you back on Jeff Gothelf.
 I think you’ve been on the show three times in various forms across the platform [various forms – laughing].
 That’s probably three or four years ago when you were launching Sense & Respond.
 You and Josh came on the show to talk about that.
 More recently back in Episode 156, we talked a little bit about building a culture of innovation and learning, and now the world has changed, and you’ve written another book Forever Employable.
 You’re known as the Lean UX Agile guy.
 Why did you decide to write a book about career development?

 Jeff Gothelf: Yeah.
 It’s super interesting.
 And everything you’re saying, everything you’re bringing up is exactly sort of the thought process and concern that I’ve gone through over the last couple of years.
 I’ve considered this project and whether or not it was something I was going to invest in and put out there.
 But the reality is that as different as it may seem, by comparison to Lean UX, Sense & Respond, Lean versus Agile versus Design Thinking.